aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-formatting/_index.md

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Formatting-ApproachesToFormatData-UsingExcelPredefinedStyles-1.cs" >}}

 ## **How to Format Selected Characters in a Cell**

 Dealing with Font Settings explains how to format text in cells, but it only explains how to format all of the cell content.
 What if you want to format only selected characters?

 Aspose.Cells supports this feature too.
-This topic explains how to we use this feature effectively.
+This topic explains how to use this feature effectively.

 ### **How to Format Selected Characters**